Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Governing equations and Numerical Models

 It can be observed that the flux Jacobian matrix with general EOS is a function of $\frac{\partial p}{\partial e}$.
 The eigenvalues for the flux Jacobian matrix are

 with the corresponding eigenvectors being

 The acoustic speed or sound speed, $a$, with general EOS is given by \eqref{speedofsound} or alternatively by \eqref{alternatespeedofsound}

-It can be observed that, speed of sound "a" \eqref{speedofsound}, is a function of the derivatives $\left(\frac{\partial p}{\partial e}~ \&~ \frac{\partial p}{\partial \rho}\right)$ and is strongly related to the formulation of EOS.
-If an analytic expression for EOS exists then the derivatives can be found and hence the eigenstructure of the hyperbolic system.
-The complications of estimating the eigenstructure depends on the nature of the EOS.
-Hence, if the numerical schemes depend upon the eigenstructure of the flux Jacobian matrix, for example as in Roe scheme, then the development of the numerical method for real gases becomes complicated or some times even impossible.
-Most of the upwind schemes like those of Steger-Warming, van Leer, require the complete knowledge of eigenstructure of the flux Jacobian matrix, evaluation of which might become complicated based on the nature of EOS.
+It can be observed that, speed of sound $a$ as given in \eqref{speedofsound}, is a function of the derivatives $\left(\frac{\partial p}{\partial e}~ \&~ \frac{\partial p}{\partial \rho}\right)$ and is strongly related to the formulation of EOS.
+If an analytic expression for EOS exists then the derivatives can be found and hence the eigen-structure of the hyperbolic system can be derived.
+If the EOS is complicated or if the estimation of the derivatives is not possible analytically, then estimating the eigen-structure of the flux Jacobian matrix might be complicated or may not even be possible.
+Hence, if the numerical schemes depend upon the eigen-structure of the flux Jacobian matrix, for example as in Riemann solvers and flux vector splitting methods, then the development of the numerical method for real gases becomes complicated or some times even impossible.
+Most of the upwind schemes like those of Steger-Warming and van Leer require the complete knowledge of eigen-structure of the flux Jacobian matrix, evaluation of which might become complicated based on the nature of EOS.
 Thus substantial modifications are to be carried out for the upwind schemes when applied to real gases.

-The numerical schemes explained in the following sections, MOVERS, MOVERS+ and RICCA, do not depend strongly on the eigenstructure of the underlying hyperbolic system, especially on the eigenvectors.
-Out of these three schemes the first one requires an estimate of the maximum and minimum of the eigenvalues but no eigenvector information is needed.
-The other two do not even require the knowledge of the eigenvalues.
-Thus application of these central solvers to real gases is simple and requires no modification at all and hence can be extended to any sort of EOS \cite{rkolluru} .
+The numerical schemes described in the following sections, MOVERS+ and RICCA, do not depend strongly on the eigen-structure of the underlying hyperbolic system, especially on the eigenvectors.
+For these numerical schemes, except for evaluation of speed of sound, the knowledge of the eigenvalues and eigenvectors is not required.
+Thus application of these central solvers to any hyperbolic system with real gas EOS is straightforward and requires no modification at all \cite{rkolluru}.